olivercederborg/poimandres.nvim/README.md

 *Still under development for closest experience to the original VSCode theme.*

-# poimandres.nvim
+# Poimandres for Neovim

-Neovim version of the amazing [Poimandres theme](https://github.com/drcmda/poimandres-theme)
+Neovim version of the amazing [Poimandres theme](https://github.com/drcmda/poimandres-theme).
+All variants of the theme will be available for use.

+Plugin support will be added as I personally need it, or when it is requested.

 ## Installation